 It is [a] body temperature based on measurement from the finger.
 The ring measures the body temperature in degrees centigrades resolution between the nights.
 Even though it is measured from the skin we have validated it to be equal to core body temperature during the night when you reach the lowest body temperature.
 So, it's like you would be having thermometer on all the time during the night.

-The Oura Ring is an expensive option when compared to the other devices available (use ALEXF to get a discount code for the ring), but its features go well beyond simple temperature tracking!
+The Oura Ring is an expensive option when compared to the other devices available (order through THIS link to save on your purchase price), but its features go well beyond simple temperature tracking!